-Baltimore is a spirited city – a unique blend of historic charm, cultural heritage and urban vitality.
-With hanging out at the Inner Harbor, attending neighborhood festivals, biking to school and more, Johns Hopkins medical students and residents have a lot they love about Baltimore.
+Johns Hopkins is in Baltimore, Maryland, a spirited city with a unique blend of historic charm, cultural heritage and urban vitality.
+With hanging out at the Inner Harbor, attending neighborhood festivals, biking to school and more, Johns Hopkins medical students and trainees have a lot they love about Baltimore.

 How to Get Around

 A variety of transportation options makes it easy to get around Baltimore and the surrounding areas.

 - The MTA local, express and neighborhood buses operate in and around the Baltimore metropolitan area.
 Several routes make stops at the Johns Hopkins East Baltimore campus and Johns Hopkins Bayview Medical Center.